 - Number of client systems submitting jobs

 - Frequency of job submission from client systems

 - Speed of network data transfer

 - Size (density) of jobs to be printed

 - Complexity of jobs to be printed

 - Number and types of input data streams

 - Overall network traffic

 Sizing your InfoPrint Manager environment is a complex task.
-It might be impossible to determine in advance precisely how many AIX, Linux, or Windows systems will adequately serve your printing needs.
+It might be impossible to determine in advance precisely how many AIX systems, Linux systems, and Windows systems will adequately serve your printing needs.

-You can run only one InfoPrint Manager server on a Windows system.
+You can run multiple InfoPrint Manager servers on one AIX system or Linux system, but you can run only one InfoPrint Manager server on a Windows system.